b-cube-ai/b-cube-ico/README.md

 ## Smart Contract Summary

 1. BCUBEToken: ERC-20 token contract for the $BCUBE token
-2. BCUBEPrivateSale: contract that performs the private crowdsale of BCUBE tokens to private investors, accepting payments in $ETH and $USDT, using Chainlink's price feed to offer $BCUBE tokens to investors at different prices in 4 different rounds/stages
+2. BCUBEPrivateSale: contract that performs the private crowdsale of BCUBE tokens to private investors, accepting payments in $ETH and $USDT, using Chainlink's price feed to offer $BCUBE tokens to investors at different prices in 4 different rounds/stages.
+These inherit from OpenZeppelin's Crowdsale contracts.
 3. Treasury: contract in which the total supply of BCUBE tokens i.e. 50m is supposed to be minted after the private sale.
 It is responsible for allowing private sale participants to claim their allocated share of tokens, and allowing the team and advisors to claim their share of allocated BCUBE tokens _in a vested manner_.

 ## Private Sale Details